openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-flavors.rst

 Flavors
 =======

-Admin users can use the :command:`nova flavor-` commands to customize and manage flavors.
-To see the available flavor-related commands, run:
+Admin users can use the :command:`openstack flavor` command to customize and manage flavors.
+To see information for this command, run:

 .. code-block:: console

-   $ nova help | grep flavor-
-     flavor-access-add     Add flavor access for the given tenant. flavor-access-list    Print access information about the given flavor. flavor-access-remove  Remove flavor access for the given tenant. flavor-create         Create a new flavor
-     flavor-delete         Delete a specific flavor
-     flavor-key            Set or unset extra_spec for a flavor. flavor-list           Print a list of available 'flavors' (sizes of flavor-show           Show details about the given flavor.
+    $ openstack flavor --help
+    Command "flavor" matches:
+      flavor create
+      flavor delete
+      flavor list
+      flavor set
+      flavor show
+      flavor unset

 .. note::